-Cash flows are included in the Statement of Cash Flows on a gross basis.
+Cash flows are included in the Statement of cash flows on a gross basis.
 However, the GST components of cash flows arising from investing and financing activities which are recoverable from, or payable to, the ATO are classified as operating cash flows.

-1. Summary of significant accounting policies (cont'd)
+1. Statement of material accounting policy information (cont'd)